Would you share your story about how you got started in design and development?

 Was there a point in your life when you decided you had to take a big risk to move forward?

 Design-wise, it would be when I got laid off from Fast Company and started freelancing.
 It wasn’t intentional, but I had to pay some bills and thought I should take on some projects.
 It wasn’t that one day I decided to take a leap and do that—it was more of a gradual thing.

-“There was so much knowledge sharing going on… We helped each other out.
+“There was so much knowledge sharing going on and people were building on each other’s work.
+We helped each other out.
 I didn’t think of myself individually as contributing all this stuff; it was more about helping the greater cause of web standards…”